nikunjraykundlia/nikunjraykundlia/README.md

 Full‑stack habit tracker with daily marking, calendar visualization, and streak analytics.
 Developed using React, Vite, Express, PostgreSQL, and Drizzle ORM.

 7. Interview Agent (interview-ai)
-InterviewAI is a smart, full-stack mock interview platform that simulates real-life technical interviews.
-Leveraging AI, it generates role-specific questions, analyzes user responses, scores performance, and offers personalized feedback — all in one seamless experience.
+This is a smart, full-stack agentic ai interview platform designed to simulate real-life technical interviews.
+Leveraging Agentic AI, it generates role-specific questions, analyzes user responses, scores performance, and offers personalized feedback.
+All in one seamless experience with 2 agents and 2 sub-agents.

 These are the Projects I have proudly built!